tylerhance/Portfolio/README.md

 <h2>Description</h2>

 This project was assigned to have me start building out my main portfolio website from scratch.
-It will be a platform to show off my abilities and accomplishments to my peers and future employeer.
+It will be a platform to show off my abilities and accomplishments to my peers and future employer.

 <h2>Design Decisions</h2>